-The last thing you want to do before you set out is forget to update your driver’s license, license plate stickers, and insurance.
-When it comes to insurance, you have to research things like liability insurance, collision coverage, comprehensive coverage.
+The last thing you want to do before you set out forgets is to update your driver’s license, license plate stickers, and insurance.
+When it comes to insurance, you have to research things like liability insurance, collision coverage, and comprehensive coverage.
 It goes without saying that the better the coverage, the easier it will be to handle any accidents or mishaps on your trip, and with cheap online car insurance, it shouldn’t be difficult to get an excellent insurance policy, even if you fall under the category of a higher risk driver.

 - Get a vehicle checkup.

 Schedule any necessary service for oil changes and tune-ups.